-When sales messages are presented in a simpler way, they are better understood, more effectively digested and far more actionable.
+When brand and sales messages are presented in a simpler way, they are better understood, more effectively digested and far more actionable.
 The question is: how to do it?
 While there is never a one-size-fits-all solution, there are steps you can take to remove complexity from your communications and sales conversations–and create opportunities for your business to grow.

 We’ve put together four practical ideas to help you communicate complex products and services in a simple, easy-to-digest way:

 - Focus on what matters most: Distill your offering down to its essence and make sure communications focus on its value (as opposed to burdensome features and process details).
 Some simple tips include rewriting headlines to communicate a benefit and replacing a long process explanation with a simple graphic.

 - Get an objective look at your sales story: Mock sales calls give companies a chance to use an objective audience to evaluate their sales story and give input.
 You will find out what is both extraneous and missing from the story, and can modify your communications to address these issues, needs or ideas.

 - Evaluate the communications journey from a customer’s perspective: Mapping communication touchpoints allows companies to understand when prospects or customers are inundated with too much information and eliminate what’s unnecessary.
 This alone makes the overall communications experience simpler and clearer.